GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

 ## Add fields

-In general, Terraform resources should implement all configurable fields, as well as all read-only fields that could be useful to reference from other fields.
-For example, generated UUIDs are almost certainly useful to expose; `etag` fields are not useful unless required as an input to the update API; create time and update time are usually fine to include or exclude.
+In general, Terraform resources should implement all configurable fields and all read-only fields.
+Even fields that seem like they would not be useful in Terraform (like update time or etag) often end up being requested by users, so it's usually easier to just add them all at once.
+However, optional or read-only fields can be omitted when adding a resource if they would require significant additional work to implement.

 {{< tabs "fields" >}}
 {{< tab "MMv1" >}}